 So which is better, a life of observation and reflection or a life of action?
 I know many sensible people will tell me that it doesn’t have to be one way or the other and that a good life is often well-balanced.
 This is the ‘Middle Way’ beloved of Buddhists.
 Many people like to claim that the truth generally lies in the middle of two extremes.
 Don’t vote for the Nazis or the Communists, vote for a mainstream party.
 Don’t eat so much that you get fat or so little you starve to death.
 Everything in moderation, moderation in all things.

 However, the Middle Way isn’t always the answer.
 If we always have to look for the middle way, how much urine should we put in the water supply?
 10 parts per 100, or none?
-The Middle Way would be 5 parts, but I think I would rather plump for none, if it’s all the same to you.
+The Middle Way would be 5 parts, but I would rather plump for none, if it’s all the same with you.

 So is ‘observing or doing’ a case of all or nothing or of striking a balance?
 And how can you tell?
 If it’s a question of balance, where does a good balance lie?
 50/50 perhaps?
 75/25?